 This free online learning platform is aimed at health professionals and all in the NHS in Wales, interested in learning more about Global Citizenship (GC) what it means to our every day lives, understanding international perspectives and health professional’s experiences and how we can contribute, help with solutions and become more globally aware in and outside of work.

-The resource has been created to encourage GC development and will enable NHS staff to:
+The resource has been created to encourage Global Citizenship development and will enable NHS staff to:

 • Learn about why there are inequalities in Wales and the world and their impact on health